From backpacker to people with bag packers…

 Good for: High net worth spenders who enjoy lounge access when flying a variety of airlines, and want options when they cash in their points via multiple airline choices.
 Read criterion here.

-Annual fee: £190, with option to add up to three supplementary cardholders for £60.
+Annual fee: £190, with an option to add up to three supplementary cardholders for £60.

 Sign up Bonus: 40,000 HSBC Points when you spend £2k in the first 3 months of card opening, plus an additional 40,000 when you spend £12k in the first 12 months.
 80,000 HSBC Points equal 40,000 airline miles with British Airways, Cathay Pacific Asia Miles, Singapore and Etihad.